TawannaWillis/osticket-prereqs/README.md

 </p>
 <br/>

 Now it’s time to get osTicket itself set up.
 Grab osTicket v1.15.8 from the installation files, then extract it.
-Inside the extracted files, you’ll find a folder named "upload"—go ahead and copy that folder to c:\inetpub\wwwroot.
-Once it’s in place, rename the "upload" folder to "osTicket."
+Inside the extracted files, you’ll find a folder named "upload"—go ahead and copy that folder to "c:\inetpub\wwwroot" Once it’s in place, rename the "upload" folder to "osTicket."
 After that, give your IIS server a quick reload to make sure everything’s in sync.
 And just like that, osTicket is ready to be configured!

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>